derbyjs/derby/index.md

 * **Conflict resolution**: The server detects conflicts, enabling clients to respond instantly and work offline.
 Multiple powerful techniques for conflict resolution are included.

 * **Customizable persistence**: Apps function fully with in-memory, dynamic models.
 After the design crystalizes and the logic is written, schemas can be added to provide validation and automatic persistence of data to one or more databases.

-### Why not use Rails and Backbone?

-Derby represents a new breed of application frameworks, which we believe will replace currently popular libraries like [Rails](http://rubyonrails.org/) and [Backbone](http://documentcloud.github.com/backbone/).

-Adding dynamic features to [Rails](http://rubyonrails.org/), [Django](https://www.djangoproject.com/), and other server-side apps tends to produce a tangled mess.
-Server code renders various initial states while jQuery selectors and callbacks desperately attempt to make sense of the DOM and user events.
-Adding new features typically involves changing both server and client code, often in different languages.

-Many developers now include a client MVC framework like [Backbone](http://documentcloud.github.com/backbone/) to better structure client code.
-A few have started to use declarative model-view binding libraries, such as [Knockout](http://knockoutjs.com/) and [Angular](http://angularjs.org/), to reduce boilerplate DOM manipulation and event bindings.
-These are great concepts, and adding some structure certainly improves client code.
-However, they still lead to duplicating rendering code and manually synchronizing changes in increasingly complex server and client code bases.
-Not only that, each of these components must be manually wired together and packaged for the client.

-Derby radically simplifies this process of adding dynamic interactions.
-It runs the same code in servers and browsers, and it syncs data automatically.
-Derby takes care of template rendering, packaging, and model-view bindings out of the box.
-Since all features are designed to work together, no code duplication and glue code are needed.
-Derby equips developers for a future when all data in all apps are realtime.

 ### Flexibility without the glue code